 Here’s a picture of what the “fingertip flaw” looks like:

 See how there’s little to no pressure on the higher strings (like the G and B strings)?
-Well that’s what causes the buzzing so many people experience.
+Well that’s what causes the buzzing so many people experience on the guitar neck.

 So how do you fix it?